Estimation of Large Financial Covariances: A Cross-Validation Approach: Empirical Analysis

-where $\mathbf{w} = (w_1 , \ldots , w_N)'$ is a vector of portfolio weights.
-This portfolio allocation framework is useful for isolating the estimation error stemming from the expected returns and allow us to focus solely on evaluating the quality of a covariance matrix estimator.
-Empirical studies of \cite{hb} and \cite{jm}, among others, have found that the GMV portfolios enjoy favorable out-of-sample performance both in terms of risk and information ratio when compared with other benchmark portfolios.
+where $w = (w_1 , \ldots , w_N)'$ is a vector of portfolio weights.
+The GMV portfolio allocation framework is useful for isolating the estimation error stemming from the expected returns and allows us to focus solely on evaluating the quality of a covariance matrix estimator.
+This application is similar to \cite{engle2019large} for reproducibility.
+Empirical studies of \cite{haugen1991efficient} and \cite{jagannathan2003risk}, among others, have found that the GMV portfolios enjoy favorable out-of-sample performance both in terms of risk and Sharpe ratio when compared with other benchmark portfolios.
+Moreover, it is also adopted in practice, as is the case, for example, with the iShares Edge MSCI Min Vol USA ETF, which has seen high asset inflows since early 2013; see for example, \cite{goldberg2013restoring}.

-Further constraints to the portfolio weights can be added into the optimization problem but it can diminish the effect of the covariance estimate since it reduces the set of feasible portfolios; \citep[see][]{jm}.
-Hence, to allow for more detectable difference in the performance of portfolios obtained from various covariance estimation methods, we do not insist on any short-sales or magnitude constraint on the weights; the only constraint we require is the budget constraint where the portfolio weights sum to one to avoid the trivial solution where $\mathbf{w}^* = \mathbf{0}$.
-In this setting, the solution for optimal weights has an explicit form given by